North Bay Centennials: Coaches

 In twenty years of operation, the North Bay Centennials had four coaches.
-The legendary Bert Templeton carried over from Niagara Falls and guided the team for its first twelve years in North Bay.
+Bert Templeton carried over from Niagara Falls and guided the team for its first twelve years.
 He later became the team's general manager in addition to coaching.
 He was awarded the OHL Executive of the Year for the 1991–92 season.
 When the Centennials won the championship in 1994, Templeton was awarded the Matt Leyden Trophy as OHL Coach of the Year, and the CHL Coach of the Year Award.
-He asked for a raise in renegotiating his contract.
-Failing which, Templeton and the Centennials parted ways.
+Templton had worked the 1993–94 season without a contact, and resigned as coach and general manager in August 1994, stating a desire to relocate to Toronto and spend more time with family.
+Team owner John Hopper declined Templeton's offer to remain as only as general manager.

 Shane Parker took over for two and a half seasons, replaced by Greg Bignell for a year and a half.
-Mike Kelly coached the last four years.
-He resigned when the team departed North Bay.
+Mike Kelly became the coached and general manager after leading the University of New Brunswick Reds to a national championship.